nus-cs2103-AY1617S4/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS] (#mainstream-os) as long as it has Java `1.8.0.131` or higher installed.
-2. Should be able to 1000 tasks without a noticeable sluggishness in performance for typical usage.
+2. Should be able to store and process 1000 tasks without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Should come with automated unit tests and open source code.
 5. Should favor DOS style commands over Unix-style commands.

-{More to be added}

 ## Appendix D : Glossary